gangashem/RestAssuredAPI_Testing/README.md

 If any errors, Resolve the dependencies on the pom.xml file.

-Right click on the "TestRunner" class and then click Run 'TestRunner'
+Open the cucumber > Options package and right click on the "TestRunner" class and then click Run 'TestRunner'